TESTEVAL: Benchmarking Large Language Models for Test Case Generation: Approach

 For the targeted path coverage task, as the number of execution paths in a program can be enormous or even undecidable, it is impossible to collect all execution paths.
 Instead, we collect the target execution paths from the example test cases given by \leetcode problem descriptions.
 For each example test case, we execute it and record its execution path using all the condition/loop branches it executed.
 The complete execution path would be too long and difficult for LLMs to understand, so we perform clipping after obtaining full paths.
-For each execution path, we randomly sample two sub-paths with at most 5 branches.
-We further remove duplicated sampled paths, resulting in an average of 4.1 target paths per question.
+For each execution path, we randomly sample two sub-paths with lengths of 5 consecutive branches taken.
+We further remove duplicated sampled paths, resulting in an average of 4.1 target paths per problem.